How to Book?

 Headsets can be collected in the venue foyer before the performance with an audio introduction normally starting 15 minutes before the start of the performance.

-State Theatre Company of South Australia offers two audio described performances during each season and the annual Adelaide Festival offers audio description of selected performances.
-A number of other presenters offer audio description at venues within the Adelaide Festival Centre.
+State Theatre Company South Australia offers two audio described performances during each season and the annual Adelaide Festival offers audio description of selected performances.
+A number of other presenters offer audio description at venues within Adelaide Festival Centre.
+Please check with the BASS operator if the performance is audio described.

 Patrons can book through BASS by requesting an "Audio Description Headset".
 Tickets can be booked on (08) 8205 2220.